 Calcite is the primary mineral in metamorphic marble.
 It also occurs as a vein mineral in deposits from hot springs, and it occurs in caverns as stalactites and stalagmites.

 Calcite is the primary ore of calcium.
 Calcite is indispensable in the construction industry, forming the base of cement.
 Many important chemicals are created from calcite.
-It is also crucial in the manufacture of fertilizers, metals, glass, rubber, and paint.
-The transparent Iceland Spar variety, in which the double refraction is very apparent, was used as prisms for polarizing microscopes and other optical devices.
+It is also crucial in the manufacture of fertilizer, metal, glass, rubber and paint.
+The transparent Iceland Spar variety, in which the double refraction is clearly apparent, was used as prisms for polarizing microscopes and other optical devices.
 Calcite forms rocks that are used for ornamental purposes, such as various kinds of marble.
 Calcite is also the main component of chalk.